Lean Manufacturing Games – Power of Experiential Training

 4. A Closer Look at Get Lean: Our Innovative Simulation Game

 Among various lean manufacturing games available today, our Get Lean game stands out as a pioneering solution developed from extensive real-world experience.
+The Get Lean game and its materials were first published and available for download in 2019.
 Get Lean is designed to overcome the limitations of conventional training and to directly address challenges such as production losses, inefficiencies, and resistance to change.

 4.1 Game Mechanics and Structure

-Immediate, visual feedback is provided through a performance dashboard that tracks key metrics such as cycle times, waste percentages, and operational throughput.
-This allows players to understand the direct effects of their choices and adjust strategies accordingly. - Role-Based Collaboration:
+- Interactive Dashboards: A performance dashboard tracks key metrics such as cycle times, waste percentages, and operational throughput, providing immediate, visual feedback.
+This allows players to understand the direct effects of their choices and adjust strategies accordingly.

 4.2 Distinctive Features of Get Lean